raspberrypi/documentation/raspbian/updating.md

 ### Running out of space

 When running `sudo apt full-upgrade`, it will show how much data will be downloaded and how much space it will take up on the SD card.
 It's worth checking with `df -h` that you have enough free disk space, as unfortunately `apt` will not do this for you.
 Also be aware that downloaded package files (`.deb` files) are kept in `/var/cache/apt/archives`.
-You can remove these in order to free up space with `sudo apt clean`.
+You can remove these in order to free up space with `sudo apt clean` (`sudo apt-get clean` in older releases of apt).

 ### Upgrading from Jessie to Stretch